Canon 7D vs M3

-The Canon EOS 7D and the Canon EOS M3 are two digital cameras that were announced, respectively, in September 2009 and February 2015.
+The Canon EOS 7D and the Canon EOS M3 are two digital cameras that were officially introduced, respectively, in September 2009 and February 2015.
 The 7D is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the M3 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 7D has a resolution of 17.9 megapixels, whereas the M3 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 7D and the Canon M3 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (54 percent) than the Canon 7D.
 Moreover, the M3 is substantially lighter (57 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the M3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.